szcompressor/cuSZ/README.md

 	cusz -f32 -m r2r -e 1e-4 -i ./data/sample-cesm-CLDHGH -D cesm --dry-run	# or `-r`
 	```

+## tested datasets

+We have successfully tested cuSZ on the following datasets from [Scientific Data Reduction Benchmarks](https://sdrbench.github.io/):
+- CESM-ATM (Climate simulation)
+- Hurricane ISABEL (Weather simulation)
+- EXAALT (Molecular dynamics simulation)
+- HACC (Cosmology: particle simulation)
+- NYX (Cosmology: Adaptive mesh hydrodynamics + N-body cosmological simulation)

-## note
+## notes

-- Note that the chunk size significantly affects the throughput, and we estimate that it should match/be closed to some maximum hardware supported number of concurrent threads for optimal performance.
-- The integrated Huffman codec runs with efficient histogramming [1], GPU-sequential codebook building, memory-copy style encoding, chunkwise bit concatenation, and corresponding canonical Huffman decoding [2].
+- The integrated Huffman codec runs with efficient histogramming [1], GPU-sequential codebook building, memory-copy style encoding, chunkwise bit deflating, and corresponding canonical Huffman decoding [2].
+- We are woking on a faster, finer-grained Huffman codec for the next version.
+- We are working on refactoring to support more predictors, preprocessing methods, and compression modes.
+More functionalities will be released in the next version.
+- Please use `-H 64` for HACC dataset because 32-bit representation is not enough for multiple HACC variables.
+Using `-H 32` will make cuSZ report an error.
+We are working on automatically adpating the 32-/64-bit representation for different datasets.
+- Please refer to [_Project Management page_](https://github.com/szcompressor/cuSZ/projects/2) for more todos.

+## known issue
+Checked marker denotes issue resolved.
+- [ ] [Sept 18, 2020] (**major**) 1-GB HACC `xx.f32` exposes a bug.
+- [ ] [Sept 18, 2020] (**major**) all variables in 1-GB HACC do not work with new `feature/gather-scatter` branch merge.

 # `changelog`